Coronary Calcium Score: CAC

 A coronary calcium score is a measure of the amount of calcium that has accumulated in the coronary arteries as described earlier.
 See above for more.

-Coronary CT angiography is a detailed image of the coronary arteries that is used to identify blockages or narrowings in the arteries.
+Coronary CT angiography (CCTA) is a detailed image of the coronary arteries that is used to identify blockages or narrowing in the arteries.
 A CT angiogram (CTA) involves the injection of a contrast agent (dye), which makes the arteries light up and more visible with a CT scanner.
 This allows us to see the inside of the arteries, the lumen.

 Coronary CT angiography can provide detailed information on the location and extent of blockages in the coronary arteries, as well as the overall shape and size of the arteries.
 Because we can look inside the lumen of the arteries, this gives us much more information.